(Updated Guide) Sinusitis VA Rating and Disability Compensation

 If you’re uncertain about the process or feel overwhelmed, seek legal assistance from VA-accredited attorneys or veterans’ advocates.

-Appealing for a Denied Sinusitis VA Claim
+Appealing a Denied Sinusitis VA Claim

-If your VA sinusitis claim was denied or received a low rating, start by reviewing the VA decision and identify gaps in evidence or errors.
+If your VA sinusitis claim was denied or received a low rating, start by reviewing the VA decision and identifying gaps in evidence or errors.
 Once you understand the decision, you have three main options to challenge the decision according to the VA’s Appeals Modernization Act

 • Supplemental Claim: Submit new and relevant evidence to support your appeal case.